jsdealy/latin/miscellae/guideToLatinConversation.md

 Deunx, = H =
 At the time of the reduction of the as to of its original value, the denarius was introduced as well as the sestertius, both silver coins.
-The de- narius was equivalent to 10 asses and the sestertius to 2^ asses.
+The denarius was equivalent to 10 asses and the sestertius to 2^ asses.
 Their relative values in the classical period, may be thus expressed :